 A successful literature map clearly visualizes the research being discussed and provides a bird's-eye view of the project or field.
 Litmaps helps you see how certain topics or fields influence on another, as well as more clearly communicate your work with your colleagues.
 Perhaps most importantly, you can use Litmaps to understand your own work better, and find any missing links you may have overlooked.

-If you want to learn more about using Litmaps in your literature review and research, check out our introduction to Litmaps here.
+If you want to learn more about how to use Litmaps in your literature review and research, check out our introduction to Litmaps here.